Galatians 3:28: Connection with other biblical passages

 The conventional interpretation is that the passage is part of a baptismal invocation.
 However, there are other minority views, one of which connects the verse to the circumcision controversy in early Christianity.
 New Testament scholar Bernard C. Lategan argued that a pre-Pauline origin was unlikely due to the novel and unique character of the verse.
 There is also a theory which links the verse to Genesis 1:27, which states that man was created in the image of God.
 There is also an argument that Galatians 3:28 negates Genesis 2:24, which prescribes gender differences.

 There are strong parallels between Galatians 3:28 and Colossians 3:11 ("Here there is no Gentile or Jew, circumcised or uncircumcised, barbarian, Scythian, slave or free, but Christ is all, and is in all.") and 1 Corinthians 12:13 ("For we were all baptized by one Spirit so as to form one body—whether Jews or Gentiles, slave or free—and we were all given the one Spirit to drink.").
 Bruce Hansen calls this "arguably the most prominent refrain in the Pauline corpus".
 Its influence has also been seen in Romans 3:9 and 10:12; 1 Corinthians 1:22–24, 7:18–22 and 10:32; and Ephesians 6:8.

 Specific issues

 Pauline world view

 Paul's world view was influenced by the contemporary cosmopolitanism - an ideal where all people are citizens of the cosmos.

 Gender equality

 Some believe that this verse, along with the New Testament household codes, is key to understanding debates about the role of women in Christianity.
-While some holding to biblical patriarchy or complementarianism argue that this verse appears within a context of justification and redemption, Christian egalitarians argue that the verse supports equal role for men and women in Christianity and secular life.
+While some holding to biblical patriarchy or complementarianism argue that this verse appears within a context of justification and redemption, Christian egalitarians argue that the verse supports equal roles for men and women in Christianity and secular life.
 The verse has also been analyzed in queer theology.
 At the time, the verse could be considered a seditious attack on the Roman institution of patriarchal marriage.